jdacocos/MRUHacks2023/README.md

 # Crossing Cultures

 Crossing Cultures is a website that assists immigrants with their immigration transition by providing useful translations and helpful resources.
-This websit has compiled several support and information systems that may be relevant to the user.
+This website has compiled several support and information systems that may be relevant to the user.

 ## Features